 I was from a pretty small town and even if you’re from a bigger one, it’s likely you’ve only interacted with people who are quite similar to yourself and you may not know much about other cultures or religions.
 Travelling the world will tear down any conscious or subconscious judgments you may hold.
 By immersing yourself in new worlds, your worldview WILL change.
 Stereotypes will melt away, and you’ll find yourself accepting and even falling in love with things you may have been taught were wrong or unusual growing up.

-will with women in hunza valley pakistan
+will laughing with hunzair women in hunza valley

 Both the locals you’ll meet along the way and the fellow travellers you’ll share crowded hostel bunks with will shift your perspective as you journey across the world.
 It was straight off a slackline in North Thailand where I realized that it was possible to work online and travel forever, and it was in off-the-beaten-path countries like Pakistan and Iran that I came to see that these countries that had been demonized in the West are actually comprised of some of the most hospitable and friendly people on the planet.